Preparing for study

 All students will need a web hosting account so that project work can be presented online.
 It's also important that students learn how to manage websites and configure web hosting options.

-We know that web hosting can be confusing for those new to web design, so we have partnered with a number of web hosts to offer our students some special offers on web hosting.
-Information on setting up a hosting account will be given to students at the start of the programme, so if you don't already have a hosting account, you should wait until you hear the details.
+We know that web hosting can be confusing for those new to web design, so we have made it simple for you.
+Our wonderful friends at Pentangle have very kindly offered free web hosting to all students while they are on this programme.
+This is very generous and we are grateful to Azlan and the team for providing such a great service.
+Information on setting up a hosting account will be given to students in the first week, so if you don't already have a hosting account, you should wait until you join us.

 Will I need to reorganise my life?

 You may; it depends on how much free time you currently have.
 Our full-time students tell us that they spend between 25 and 50 hours per week on coursework during term time.
 That is a major commitment and proves that this really is a full-time programme despite the fact that attendance is only one day per week.
 Our recommendation is that if you work full-time, you should take the programme in part-time mode because you probably won't have enough time to successfully complete the coursework.
 Even if you don't work full-time, you still need to ensure that you can dedicate that many hours to your studies.

 We regularly ask our students for feedback so that we can improve the programme but we also ask them what advice they would give to students who haven't yet started.
 Here are a few of their comments: